List of Power Rangers Mystic Force characters: Madison "Maddie" Rocca

 Madison Rocca, sometimes called "Maddie", is Vida's sister.
 She is also Nick's love interest.
 Dubbing herself "the sister with the common sense", Madison is a budding filmmaker and prefers to express herself by filming people on her video camera.
 Because of this, many people, including Leelee and Nick, tease her about "hiding" behind her camera (which Nick later regretted doing when Vida called him out).
 Madison is studious and shy, and rarely has fun in the conventional way.
 Despite this, she has shown herself to be one of the more open and friendly of the Rangers; she was the first of the group to reach out to Nick, and was also the one who talked a disgruntled Jenji into coming home.
 She had harbored a phobia of frogs ever since Vida put one down her shirt when they were children and overcame that fear when she kissed a frog that had saved her from Jester the Pester; the frog reverted to his true form, Daggeron, the Solaris Knight.
 Madison worries that she is not a vital part of the team, but deep down, she has a true passion for protecting people and it was this that kept her battling against Magma when the rest of the team had fallen.
 When Nick wanted to give up in the face of the Master's power, Madison refused to let him and told him they needed to keep fighting.
 It is also shown in the series that she and Nick have budding feelings towards each other, and at the end of the series he left her the baby blanket that had served as his only link to his biological parents for years and promised he would come back for it.

 As the Blue Mystic Ranger, Madison wields the power of water.
 She is usually not the first to engage an enemy, but is a competent fighter nonetheless.
 Her main weapon is her Magi Staff.
-She also owns a Mystic Racer and can morph into the Mystic Mermaid.
+She also owns a Mystic Racer and can morph into the Mystic Mermaid, wielding a trident.
 As the Blue Legend Warrior, Madison gains the Mystic Lion Staff, which allows her to cast the Tidal Wave spell and allows her, Vida, Chip, and Xander to become the Mystic Lion.

 She and the other Mystic Rangers later joined the veteran Rangers in Super Megaforce.